frostcarterdean/DIG4503-Spring2021/portfolio2/README.md

 PUT, GET, POST, PATCH, DELETE

-Five React components, four that use Axios and state, one that just uses Axios (ShowCollection)
+Five React components, four that use input, state, and Axios, one that just uses Axios (ShowCollection)

 Creating a team: input a name in one of the six inputs and while it's focused, simply push the "Enter" button